Wii system software: Demae Channel (Japan only)

 A food delivery service channel was released in Japan on May 26, 2009.
 The channel was a joint venture between Nintendo and the Japanese on-line food delivery portal service Demae-can, and was developed by Denyu-sha.
-The channel offered a wide range of foods provided by different food delivery companies which can be ordered directly through the Wii channel.
+The channel offered a wide range of foods provided by different food delivery companies which could be ordered directly through the Wii channel.
 A note was posted to the Wii Message Board containing what had been ordered and the total price.
-The food was then delivered to the address the Wii user has registered on the channel.
+The food was then delivered to the address the Wii user had registered on the channel.
 On February 22, 2017, Demae Channel was delisted from the Wii Shop Channel, it was later discontinued alongside the Wii U version on March 31, 2017.

 BBC iPlayer Channel (UK only)

-Wii access to the BBC iPlayer was interrupted on April 9, 2008, when an update to the Opera Browser turned out to be incompatible with the BBC iPlayer.
+Wii access to the BBC iPlayer was interrupted on April 9, 2008, when an update to the Opera Browser became incompatible with the BBC iPlayer.
 The BBC chose not to make the BBC iPlayer compatible with the upgrade.
-This was resolved on November 18, 2009 when they released the BBC iPlayer Channel, allowing easier access to the BBC iPlayer.
+This was resolved on November 18, 2009, when they released the BBC iPlayer Channel, allowing easier access to the BBC iPlayer.

-The BBC had since offered a free, dedicated Wii channel version of their BBC iPlayer application which was only available in the UK.
-By February 10, 2015, however, the channel was retired and consequently removed from Wii Shop Channel since newer versions are not compatible, and as per BBC's policy to retire older versions as a resource management.
-The channel had since been succeeded by the BBC iPlayer app on the UK edition of the Wii U eShop, which was released in May 2015.
+The BBC offered a free, dedicated Wii channel version of their BBC iPlayer application which was only available in the UK.
+On February 10, 2015, the channel was discontinued and consequently removed from Wii Shop Channel since newer versions are not compatible, and as per BBC's policy to discontinue older versions as a resource management.
+The channel was succeeded by the BBC iPlayer app on the UK edition of the Wii U eShop, which was released in May 2015.

 Netflix Channel

-The Netflix channel was released in the United States and Canada on October 18, 2010 and in the UK and Ireland on January 9, 2012.
-This channel allowed Netflix subscribers to use that service's "Watch Instantly" movie streaming service over the Wii with their regular Netflix subscription fee, and replaced the previous Wii "streaming disc" mailed to Netflix customers with Wii consoles from March 27 to October 17, 2010 due to contractual limitations involving Xbox 360 exclusivity.
+The Netflix channel was released in the United States and Canada on October 18, 2010, and in the UK and Ireland on January 9, 2012.
+This channel allowed Netflix subscribers to use that service's "Watch Instantly" streaming service over the Wii with their regular Netflix subscription fee, and replaced the previous Wii "streaming disc" mailed to Netflix customers with Wii consoles from March 27 to October 17, 2010, due to contractual limitations involving Xbox 360 exclusivity.
 The channel was free to download in the Wii Channels section of the Wii Shop Channel.
 The channel displayed roughly 12 unique categories of videos with exactly 75 video titles in each category.
-The TV category had many seasons of videos (i.e. 15–100 episodes) associated with each title.
-There were also categories for videos just watched, new releases, and videos recommended (based on the user's Netflix subscription history).
-On July 31, 2018, the channel was delisted from the Wii Shop Channel; Netflix would drop support for the Wii on January 30, 2019.
+The TV category containd most of the season and episodes associated with each title.
+There were also categories for videos recently watched, new releases, and videos recommended (based on the user's Netflix subscription history).
+On July 31, 2018, the channel was delisted from the Wii Shop Channel; Netflix ended support for the Wii on January 30, 2019.